openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 #.
 In the component or other content, paste the Studio URL.

-For more information, see :ref:`Add an Image to an HTML Component`.
+For more information, see :ref:`Add an Image to a Text Component`.

 .. _Add a File or Image Outside the Course: